 If you work the average 9am-5pm job, you spend mo of your day at work than you do at home.
-Therefore, the tone of your work environment not only frames how your work day is going to go, but also how your day in general will go.
+Therefore, the tone of your work environment not only frames how your workday is going to go but also how your day, in general, will go.
 Numerous studies have found that the work environment is the most important factor that contributes to overall employee satisfaction.
 Aside from employee satisfaction, work atmosphere can also affect job performance.
 Poor work atmosphere can not only slow down productivity, but it can increase unwillingness to work well with others, weaken work ethic, and increase the thought of resigning from the organization.
-However, in positive work atmospheres, not only does productivity increase, but people are more likely to make less mistakes.
+However, in positive work atmospheres, not only does productivity increase, but people are more likely to make fewer mistakes.
 So what separates a good work environment from a bad one?

 Positive work atmospheres will almost always have a strong sense of team unity.
 What does team unity look like?
 Examples of a team unity include but are not limited to participating in team-bonding activities willingly, celebrate each others’ birthdays or other big life events, etc. When you feel like you are not just working for yourself, but for other people that you care about, you’re more likely to want to perform better.